sethmlarson/sethmlarson.dev/app/markdown/2025-08-29/draft-sms-and-imessage-from-any-computer-keyboard.md

 If you are sending to multiple recipients, use a comma (`,`) to delimit the different recipient phone numbers.
 I recommend using international codes (`+1` for the USA), but it appears to work at least on iOS without them.

+Don't know or don't want to type in your recipient phone number directly?
+Add a `1` as the recipient, scan the QR code, and then fill in the recipients on your phone to use auto-complete from your contacts list.

 All data stays within the browser: your data is not processed, saved, or sent to any other server.
 If this tool is useful: bookmark the page for later use and [let me know what you think](mailto:sethmichaellarson@gmail.com).